t3n0/notes/notes/python/multiprocessing.md

 where $h$ is the number of hits inside the unit circle (red dots in the figure) and $N$ is the total number of trials.

-A minimal working code goes as follows
+A minimal working code goes as follows, `calculatePi.py`

 ```python
 import multiprocessing as mp